-Your child has been practicing for weeks together for the dance performance on stage, but is now in tears and does not want to perform in front of a large audience.
+Your child has been practicing for weeks for the dance performance on stage, but is now in tears and does not want to perform in front of a large audience.

 Class presentations and public performances can make your child anxious.
 He might experience sweaty palms, trembling, dry mouth, nervousness, stomach pain and even diarrhoea.
 These are classical signs of a child experiencing a fear due to performance, known as stage fright.

 While this is a common problem, faced by adults as well as children, there are some ways to help your child overcome it.

 Practice makes a child perfect.